ictnlp/TACS/README.md

 > You can switch the truth detection granularity and adjust the classification threshold.
 Positions with scores above the threshold will be considered truthful.

-To interact with TACS in your browser, you should firstly download the [truth detection classifiers]() and place them at $ROOT/tfqa/svm, and then run the following command:
+To interact with TACS in your browser, you should firstly download the [truth detection classifiers](https://huggingface.co/ICTNLP/TACS_Truth_Detection_Classifiers/tree/main/tfqa_classifiers/svm_classifiers_for_Llama_2_chat_7B) and place the models at $ROOT/tfqa/svm, and then run the following command:

 ```bash
 cd $ROOT/webui